rodolfosvc/ecoleta-backend-ts/README.md

 # ecoleta-backend-ts
-Backend code for ecoleta application from Rocketseat NWL week
+Backend code for 'Ecoleta' application from Rocketseat NWL week